 Elizabeth brings years of laboratory experience to SVP.
-She worked at Fred Hutchinson Research Center for six years, studying the human gut microbiome, before moving to University of Washington Bothell to study coral and nematostella microbiomes for a year as she completed her B.S.
+She worked at Fred Hutchinson Research Center for six years, studying the human gut microbiome, before moving to University of Washington Bothell to study coral and Nematostella vectensis microbiomes for a year as she completed her B.S.
 During her time at Fred Hutch, she also led a project to design a customized database for sample tracking.
 She picked up a tiny bit of python programming at UW Bothell.

 Outside of the lab she plays ultimate frisbee on a couple of local teams, tries to find some time for reading, and plays with her dogs and any puppies she can get her hands on.

 Klosterbuer A.S., Hullar M.A., Li F., Traylor E., Lampe J.W., Thomas W., Slavin J.L.
 Gastrointestinal effects of resistant starch, soluble maize fibre and pullulan in healthy adults.
 Br.
 J. Nutr.
 2013;110:1068–1074. doi: 10.1017/S0007114513000019.